Search results for

 IEMs are an excellent choice for those prioritizing sound quality over features like voice assistants or companion apps.
 They typically offer better performance per dollar than comparable wireless earbuds.
 However, they may not be suitable for everyone, especially those who prefer the convenience features of consumer headphones or are prone to ear infections from occluding the ear canal.
 When choosing IEMs, brands like Sennheiser and Shure and newer budget-friendly options like Moondrop, KZ, and TIN HiFi offer a range of choices to suit different preferences and budgets.

-How we test in-ear monitors
+How do we test in-ear monitors?

 Loop Experience Plus earplug in the ear of a B&K5128 test head.